VC-CodeLabs/network_detective/README.md

 The title of top network detective will go to the participant whose submission:

 * Accurately completes all analysis tasks.
-* Creativity with a generated report for analysis (subjective; I'll have a group of people review to help decide the best report)
+* Creativity with a generated report for analysis (subjective; I'll have a group of people review to help decide the best report) - **BE CREATIVE!!!!**
 * Generates the threat report with the fastest execution speed, measured in milliseconds.